 Fine Print Reading

 Every spring, Inkstone co-sponsors the Fine Print Reading, which celebrates the writing and writers of Inkstone.
-Student writers who had work featured in either of the two issues printed that year are invited to read their work at the Coffee Grounds, a coffee shop near campus.
+Student writers who had work featured in either of the two issues printed that year are invited to read their work.
 Students generally read to a packed house as English faculty and students gather to hear their original poetry and prose.